poburka/scorekeeper/README.md

 **val_labs**: value labels for a new variable.
-Follow the convention `label` = `value`. label/value pairs can be listed as a single, comma separated character string or as a vector of character strings
+Follow the convention `label` = `value`. label/value pairs can be listed as a single, comma separated character string or as a vector of character strings.

 **new_vals**: values to be recoded in a `recode` operation.
-Follow the convention `old` = `new`. old/new pairs can be listed as a single, comma separated character string or as a vector of character strings
+Follow the convention `old` = `new`. old/new pairs can be listed as a single, comma separated character string or as a vector of character strings.

 **if_condition**: a logical condition to be evaluated for an `if_else` operation